-Between tax years 2008 and 2015, individual income tax credit claims averaged \$197.0 million per year (see Table 2).
-Total individual income tax credit claims in 2015 decreased 18.6 percent from claims made in 2014 with much of the drop reflecting the unavailability of the Taxpayers Trust Fund Tax Credit beginning in tax year 2015.
+Between tax years 2008 and 2013, individual income tax credit claims averaged \$179.6 million per year (see Table 2).
+Total individual income tax credit claims in 2015 decreased 8.7 percent from claims made in 2014 with much of the drop reflecting the unavailability of the Taxpayers Trust Fund Tax Credit beginning in tax year 2015.
+The Taxpayers Trust Fund Tax Credit beginning in tax year 2015.
 The Taxpayers Trust Fund Tax Credit is reported in Table 2, but is not reported in Tables 8 or 9 because it is not a contingent liability against the General Fund but is funded by a transfer from the Taxpayers Trust Fund.
 There will not be a Taxpayers Trust Fund Tax Credit in the upcoming tax year due to a lack of available funds.

 The majority of tax credit claims made against corporation income tax are for the Research Activities Tax Credit.
 In tax years 2001 through 2005, Research Activities Tax Credit claims accounted for over 80 percent of the dollars of all corporation income tax credit claims.
-Since 2008, the Research Activities Tax Credit has accounted for almost 55 percent of the total credits.
+Since 2008, the Research Activities Tax Credit has accounted for almost 54 percent of the total credits.
 The drop resulted from growth in the amount of "Other Credits" claimed.
 "Other Credits" claims historically accounted for 5 to 10 percent of all corporation claims; in tax years

-2008 through 2014 as new credits were introduced, those claims accounted for nearly 44 percent of corporation tax credit claims.
-Tax year 2014 is the most recent complete year of claim data.
+2008 through 2013 as new credits were introduced, those claims accounted for nearly 45 percent of corporation tax credit claims.
+Tax year 2013 is the most recent complete year of claim data.

-In tax years 2006 through 2014, on average, almost 75 percent of nonrefundable tax credit claims made on the IA 148 were claimed against individual income tax (see Table 3).
-In those years, nonrefundable tax credit claims were made against corporation income, franchise, individual income, insurance premium, moneys and credits, replacement, and sales and use taxes.
-The majority of IA 148 refundable tax credit claims made between 2006 and 2014 were claimed against corporation income tax, averaging almost 75 percent of all refundable tax credit claims (see Table 4).
-Since 2006, refundable tax credit claims made on the IA 148 have been claimed against corporation income, franchise, individual income, insurance premium, and replacement taxes.
+In tax years 2006 through 2013, on average, over 75 percent of nonrefundable tax credit claims made on the IA 148 were claimed against individual income tax (see Table 3).
+In those years, nonrefundable tax credit claims were made against corporation income, franchise, individual income, insurance premium, replacement, and sales and use taxes.
+The majority of IA 148 refundable tax credit claims made between 2006 and 2013 were claimed against corporation income tax, averaging almost 75 percent of all refundable tax credit claims (see Table 4).
+Since 2006, refundable tax credit claims made on the IA 148 have been claimed against corporation income, franchise, individual income, insurance premium, replacement, and sales and use taxes.